jbmoorhouse/pybees/README.md

 )
 ```

-This operation returns a `scipy.optimize.optimize.OptimizeResult`. `coordinates` represents a specific sequence of coordinates,  resulting from the optimization of some objective function.
+This operation returns a `scipy.optimize.OptimizeResult`. `coordinates` represents a specific sequence of coordinates,  resulting from the optimization of some objective function.
 In this example, `tour_distance` was minimized.
 As such, `coordinates` represents the sequence, corresponding to the shortest path between all coordinates (i.e. travelling salesperson problem). `fun` represents the value of the objective function (shortest distance). `nit` represents the number of iterations taken. `x` represents the permutation of the original sequence passed to `SimpleBeesDiscrete` which gives the shortest distance.

 ```
 >>> sbd.optimize(tour_distance)